1.) Enjoy the First Lights of the Season!

 8.)
 Purge Outgrown Toys and Books!

-Between Santa, parents, grandparents, aunts, uncles, teachers, and friends, many kids get a LOT of new things coming in, so it might be a good time for a pre-holiday toy purge.
+Between Santa, parents, grandparents, aunts, uncles, teachers, and friends, many kids will have a LOT of new items coming in, so it might be a good time for a pre-holiday toy purge.
 Donate what you can and throw away the rest... no regrets!

 9.)
 Give to others!